Skip to main content

 Tell the council you need to make a homeless application.

-You can read out this text when you speak to them.
+You can read out this text when you speak to the council.

 I need to make a homeless application because I have nowhere to stay.